 - the Flash desktop recorder: the recorder we still have to use on Safari/IE/Edge on desktop devices because these browsers do not support modern HTML5 video recording standards

-Because underneath it is the same recorder like the one we use on desktop devices you will also be able to use the desktop JS Control APIs and JS Events APIs.
+Because underneath it is the same recorder as the one we use on desktop devices, you will also be able to use the desktop JS Control APIs and JS Events APIs.
 These were previously available only on desktop devices with your mobile implementation.